CoreELEC/media_modules-aml/drivers/media_proxy/media_proxy.md

 * struct mediaproxy_session - the session for connect
 * @session_id       index of the mp_session array
 * @role             producer or consumer
+* @subscribe_msg_type          Type mask for subscription messages, currently available only to consumers
 * @lock             a pointer to the p_lock/c_lock within the dev structure
 * @session_entry    a pointer to the producers/consumers session array within the dev
 * @msg_kfifo        the FIFO in the session is used to store message data